Check out some of our frequently asked questions to get you ready for Pre-RendezBlue 2019!

 Where do I go to check-in for Pre-RendezBlue 2019?

-Check-in for rendezblue will be held in the Wilma M. Sherrill Center, which is building #18 on the campus map.
-You will see electronic signage directing you to the Sherrill Center from Campus Drive.
+Check-in for rendezblue will be held in the Highsmith Student Union, which is building #7 on the campus map.

 Where can my parents and I stay if we have to arrive on Saturday night?

 UNC Asheville has several business partners throughout the Asheville community that offer discounts to Friends and Family of UNC Asheville.
-Please visit the UNC Asheville Preferred Accomodations web site for a list of hotels.
+Please visit the UNC Asheville Preferred Accommodations website for a list of hotels.

 Can I move my belongings in before Sunday even if I am not staying on campus?